pyodide/pyodide-pack/README.md

 Python package bundler for the web

-THIS IS STILL WIP AND NOT READY FOR USE
+THIS PACKAGE IS STILL VERY EXPERIMENTAL

 Pyodide-pack detects used modules in a Python application running in the web with Pyodide, and creates a minimal bundle with them.
 This allows to significantly reduce the download size of Python applications, provided that the code to execute is known in advance.